zhangyuang/node-ffi-rs/README.md

 ## Usage

-Currently, ffi-rs only supports two types of parameters and return values: strings and numbers.
+Currently, ffi-rs only supports there types of parameters and return values: strings|numbers|void.
 However, support for more types will be added in the future based on actual usage scenarios.

 Here is an example of how to use ffi-rs: